-Initially, applicants need to apply on the appropriate application form which can be downloaded from this site Hackney Carriage/Private Hire information pack, obtained by post from the Council (telephone 01437 764551) or by calling in at the Council offices.
+Initially, applicants need to apply on the appropriate application form which can be downloaded from this site Hackney Carriage/Private Hire Vehicle Drivers Pack , obtained by post from the Council (telephone 01437 764551) or by calling in at the Council offices.
 The licence is issued under an Act of Parliament called the Local Government (Miscellaneous Provisions) Act 1976 and is valid for one year.
 To get a driver's licence the Council have to determine whether or not you are a "fit and proper person" under the terms of the Act.
 This involves a series of tests and checks being carried out with various organisations so that the Council can determine your application fairly and consistently.
 Should there be issues arising from these checks, the application is referred to the Licensing Committee to consider.
 The checks and tests that we carry out are as follows:

 Disclosure and Barring Service (DBS)

 All hackney carriage/private hire driver applicants MUST apply for an enhanced Disclosure and Barring Service (DBS) check.
 The application form is available from the Licensing team Council (telephone 01437 764551).
 All applicants will need to make an appointment to go through the completed DBS form with a Licensing Inspector (Tuesday/ Thursday mornings).

 Further details of the DBS are available on their website at Disclosure and Barring Service (opens new window) .
 The DBS also offer an update service where by applicants for an annual fee, can maintain their DBS record indefinitly.
 Further information can be found on the above link.